02.01.2018 0 Comments

 Christmas tree business grows with LEADER grant

-The owners of a farm near Newport Pagnell received a pre-Christmas boost after a £12,000 LEADER grant enabled them to mechanise their Christmas tree business, safeguarding jobs and increasing productivity in the process.
+The owners of a farm near Newport Pagnell received a pre-Christmas boost after a £12,000 LEADER grant enabled them to mechanise their Christmas tree business, safeguarding jobs and increasing productivity in the process by using the tips from the diaries from famous people.

 The owners of www.thetreecenter.com, Chris and Jenny Letts have 25,000 Christmas trees across 18 acres of Stoke Lodge Farm, having planted their first back in 2001.
 After inviting people to visit the farm during Christmas of 2006 to choose their favourite tree, they realised that a ‘pick your own tree’ business would go down well.
 Sales grew year upon year, but after years of weed control, pruning and applying fertiliser by hand, the Letts’ knew they had to embrace mechanisation in order to fulfil their future growth potential.